adamsilver/fdpb/03-book-a-flight.md

 The `aria-label="date picker"` will inform users that they are now entering the date picker component.
 For example, when the previous month button is focused, “date picker, previous month, button” (or similar) will be announced.

-At this point pressing <kbd>Tab</kbd> moves to the next focusable element (the next month button).
+At this point pressing <kbd>Tab</kbd> moves to the next focusable element (the Next Month button).
 And tabbing again moves focus to the currently selected date within the grid, which defaults to today's date.

 ```HTML
 <table role="grid">